303-973-6333

 Determine the right prescription

 Contact lenses have a specific prescription that differs from regular eyeglasses.
-A contact lens exam helps to determine the right prescription for the lenses that will fit comfortably and provide clear vision.
-Contact lenses are also classified as medical devices by the U.S. Food and Drug Administration (FDA) and potentially pose risks to the wearer if not used properly.
-As such, they are subject to regulations and standards to ensure their safety and efficacy.
+A contact lens exam ensures you get contact lenses that fit comfortably and provide clear vision.
+The U.S. Food and Drug Administration (FDA) classifies contact lenses as medical devices because improper use can pose risks to your eye health.
+As a result, contacts must meet strict safety and effectiveness standards.

 Evaluate eye health

-A contact lens exam includes a comprehensive evaluation of the health of the eyes.
-This evaluation can detect any eye problems or conditions that may affect the use of contact lenses or require further treatment.
+A contact lens exam includes a comprehensive evaluation of your eye health.
+This evaluation can detect any eye problems or conditions that may affect your candidacy for contact lenses or require further treatment.

 Assess fit and comfort

-A proper fitting of the contact lens is essential for comfort and to avoid complications.
-During the contact lens exam, your eye doctor at Eyecare Center of Ken Caryl will measure the shape and size of the eye to ensure that the contact lenses fit properly.
+A proper contact lens fitting is essential for comfort and to avoid complications.
+During your contact lens exam in Littleton, our eye doctor will measure the shape and size of your eyes to ensure your contact lenses fit properly.

-The doctor will select the initial pair of lenses to try.
-She will then evaluate both your vision and the fit of the contact lens on your eye.
-If vision, comfort, or fit is unacceptable to you or the doctor, contact lenses can be altered accordingly.
+Our doctor will select an initial pair of lenses to try.
+We will then evaluate both your vision and the fit of the contact lens on your eye.
+If vision, comfort, or fit is unacceptable to you or the doctor, we will make adjustments to the lenses.

-Your contact lens evaluation fee will cover you for a 60-day follow-up period to allow you and the eye doctor to find the best contact lens option for your needs and eye health.
+Your contact lens evaluation fee includes a 60-day follow-up period to help you and your doctor find the best lenses for your eyes and needs.

 Discuss care and maintenance